David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Education is a top national policy with priority investment; universal education rates are high, and Vietnamese students achieve high results in international competitions.
 * Limitations are being addressed; isolated incidents cannot be used to categorize the nature of the entire education system.

+**Allegation:** Exploits foreign visa policies (e.g., US student visas) to distort diplomatic relations or disparage domestic education, claiming people are "fleeing" abroad.
+* Studying abroad is a legitimate need in a globalized world and does not imply a rejection of domestic education.
+* Adjustments to visa policies are internal matters of other nations and do not reflect diplomatic rifts.
+Domestic education is constantly innovating and integrating.

 **26. On Freedom of Speech and Cyberspace:**

 **Allegation:** Abuses "freedom of speech" to insult individuals and attack the judiciary (claims "justice is a comedian"); asserts that the Cybersecurity Law suppresses freedom.